List of Art Deco theaters in Metro Manila: Cine Concepcion

 This movie house was located in Malabon.

 Cine Oro

 This movie house was located at Plaza Santa Cruz.(see nineteenth photo).
-Various photos showed that the Cinema was also called the Astor, Savoy, and Radio at one point.
+Various photos show that the Cinema was also called the Radio in the thirties, the Astor after the Pacific War, and the Savoy in the sixties.

 Ever Theater

 The Ever Theater is located along Rizal Avenue in Santa Cruz district.
 The theater was also designed by Juan Nakpil and has a single screen cinema with an 800 seating capacity.
 It was also visited by Walter Gropius during its inauguration in the 1950s, praising the theater's outstanding qualities.
 Currently closed as a theater, it now serves the public as a commercial arcade.
 As of 2013, this site is occupied by Astrotel, a hotel.